adityasingh510/Power-BI-Amazon-Sales-Data/README.md

+Amazon Sales Data Dashboard (Power BI)-----

+This repository contains a Power BI dashboard built to analyze Amazon sales data.
+The purpose of the dashboard is to summarize key business metrics and make it easier to understand sales and profit patterns across different categories, regions, and time periods.

 Overview----

 The dashboard provides a consolidated view of Amazon’s sales dataset.
 It includes multiple visuals that help break down sales performance, profit trends, and order behavior.